radicallyopensecurity/pentext/chatops/README.md

 ## Prerequisites

+### python-gitlab
-The Bash scripts use the python-gitlab command-line interface to talk to the gitlab instance.
+The Bash scripts use the *python-gitlab* command-line interface to talk to the gitlab instance.
 This interface can be installed using `sudo pip install git+https://github.com/gpocentek/python-gitlab`.
 Obviously, Python needs to be installed as well.
 This command line interface expects a configuration file `.python-gitlab.cfg` for the user under which rosbot is running, which it uses to connect to gitlab.
 Make sure it contains the correct details so that you can connect to gitlab.

 If you want to convert and build documents, the pentext toolchain is necessary.
-Use the ansible playbook https://galaxy.ansible.com/PeterMosmans/docbuilder/ or install the tools (Java, Saxon and Apache FOP) by hand, see https://github.com/radicallyopensecurity/pentext/blob/master/xml/doc/Tools%20manual.md for more information.
+Use the Ansible playbook https://galaxy.ansible.com/PeterMosmans/docbuilder/ or install the tools (Java, Saxon and Apache FOP) by hand, see https://github.com/radicallyopensecurity/pentext/blob/master/xml/doc/Tools%20manual.md for more information.

+### Python libraries
+Pandoc is necessary in order to automatically convert gitlab issues written in markdown to XML format.
+The *pypandoc* library is also necessary: `sudo pip install pypandoc`.

 ## Test the configuration
 Test out whether the configuration is successful by manually executing the Bash script [bash/test_pentext](bash/test_pentext) - this should return an OK.